entelect-incubator/.NET/Phase 6/Step 3/README.md

         public async Task SendNotificationAsync()
         {
-            var result = await this.mediator.Send(new GetNotifiesQuery
+            var notifiesResult = await this.mediator.Send(new GetNotifiesQuery
             {
                 dto = new NotifyDTO
                 {